krahets/hello-algo/en/docs/chapter_sorting/bubble_sort.md

 ## Algorithm process

-Assuming the length of the array is $n$, the steps of bubble sort are shown in the figure below.
+Assume the array has length $n$.
+The steps of bubble sort are shown in the figure below:

-1. First, perform a "bubble" on $n$ elements, **swapping the largest element to its correct position**.
+1. First, perform one "bubble" pass on $n$ elements, **swapping the largest element to its correct position**.
-2. Next, perform a "bubble" on the remaining $n - 1$ elements, **swapping the second largest element to its correct position**.
+2. Next, perform a "bubble" pass on the remaining $n - 1$ elements, **swapping the second largest element to its correct position**.
-3. Similarly, after $n - 1$ rounds of "bubbling," **the top $n - 1$ largest elements will be swapped to their correct positions**.
+3. Continue in this manner; after $n - 1$ such passes, **the largest $n - 1$ elements will have been moved to their correct positions**.
-4. The only remaining element is necessarily the smallest and does not require sorting, thus the array sorting is complete.
+4. The only remaining element **must** be the smallest, so **no** further sorting is required.
+At this point, the array is sorted.

 ![Bubble sort process](bubble_sort.assets/bubble_sort_overview.png)